madingess/EasyApplyBot/README.md

 Setting-up the optional monitoring dashboard (Sep-23 update):

-* If you wish to setup the optional bot monitoring dashboard using PowerBI then watch [this YouTube video.](https://youtu.be/4LH8WTrMCxw)
+* If you wish to set up the optional bot monitoring dashboard using PowerBI then watch [this YouTube video.](https://youtu.be/4LH8WTrMCxw)

 ## 🛠️ Setup & Launch